 - In addition to using the normal teleport location list, you can also teleport to any attuned Aetherytes by simply selecting them on your map.

-- Every combat class/job receives a +100% experience bonus if you have a higher level class already, up to level 60.
+- Every combat class/job receives a +100% EXP bonus if you have one at higher level already, up to level 60.

 - While gathering and crafting classes can be extremely useful once leveled up, they also take a lot of time and effort to reach that point.
-The game does provide various ways to level them up such as Beast Tribe daily quests and Grand Company turn-ins, but even so it's best to focus on at least one combat class/job first and come back to them later if you feel so inclined.
+The game does provide various ways to level them up such as Beast Tribe daily quests and Grand Company turn-ins, but it might still be best to focus on at least one combat class/job first and come back to them later if you feel so inclined.

 - Crafting and gathering classes all support each other.
 In addition to cross-class skills, a Blacksmith/Carpenter/Armorsmith can make everyone better tools, a Weaver/Leatherworker/Goldsmith better gear, and a Culinarist/Alchemist can support them with buffs.
 Fishers, Botanists & Miners meanwhile provide the materials to make these items.

 - Most basic low-level crafting materials can simply be bought from vendors.
 Check the city's vendor hubs and the class guildhall if you're missing something.